ory/kratos/internal/httpclient/docs/NeedsPrivilegedSessionError.md

 ### NewNeedsPrivilegedSessionError

-`func NewNeedsPrivilegedSessionError(message string, ) *NeedsPrivilegedSessionError`
+`func NewNeedsPrivilegedSessionError(message string, redirectBrowserTo string, ) *NeedsPrivilegedSessionError`

 NewNeedsPrivilegedSessionError instantiates a new NeedsPrivilegedSessionError object This constructor will assign default values to properties that have it defined,